Victoria University (Australia): Footscray Nicholson

-City King

-City King Campus is now closed.
-All Victoria University courses delivered in Melbourne's CBD are run through the VU City Campus which consists of the Queen Street Building and the new VU City Tower building, opened in 2022.

-The City King Campus is located in a high-rise building close to Southern Cross station.
-It provides health and beauty courses, and includes a hair and beauty salon that is open to the public.

-City Queen
+City

-The City Queen Campus occupies two heritage buildings at 283 and 295 Queen Street in the heart of Melbourne's legal precinct.
-The campus houses the university's College of Law and Justice, a law library, the Sir Zelman Cowen Centre and two moot courts.
+The City Campus includes the VU City Tower and the law building at 295 Queen Street in the heart of Melbourne's legal precinct.
+The campus houses business courses, Osteopathy, a hair and beauty salon as well as the university's College of Law and Justice, a law library, the Sir Zelman Cowen Centre and two moot courts.
 It offers undergraduate and postgraduate law courses, including continuing legal education courses for legal professionals.

 Werribee

 The 16 ha Werribee Campus is located in the Werribee agricultural research and tertiary education precinct.
 It offers trades training as well as facilities for water, food and fire safety research.

 Sunshine

 The Sunshine Campus of Victoria Polytechnic is located on Ballarat Road, Sunshine.
 It offers TAFE courses, focusing mainly on business and the construction industries.
 The A$44 million high-technology Construction Hub was opened in 2013 for building and construction training.
 The campus also has a convention centre with a 200-seat auditorium.